Nikos-K/devops-api-challenge/README.md

     - master => No direct pushes are allowed to this branch.
 This branch is used to trigger deployments in the prod environment.
     - develop => This branch is used to trigger deployments in the dev environment.
     - remove-prod => This branch is used to trigger the deletion of the prod environment.
-    - remove-dev => This branch is used to trigger the deletion of the prod environment.
+    - remove-dev => This branch is used to trigger the deletion of the dev environment.

 **Deployment Workflow for Dev Environment**
 1. The Dev pipeline in CircleCI is triggered when a developer pushes code into the develop branch of the repo.
-2. The first step of the Dev pipeline is to trigger setup the environment and checkout the code from the develop branch.
+2. The first step of the Dev pipeline is to trigger the setup of the environment in CircleCi and checkout the code from the develop branch.
 3. The next step is to install the Serverless CLI as well as any other dependencies and plugins using npm.
 4. In this step the pipeline executes linting on the index.js script using StandardJS.
 5. Here we perform unit testing on the index.js script.